 When we arrived in Costa Rica a few days ago, our first stop, fresh off the plane, was the grocery store in town because it’s a 30-minute ride over rutted, unpaved roads to get to Casa Muy Grande, our house by the sea.
 We just can’t make an easy grocery run every day, so we tried to stock up.
 But we had no plan.
 We kinda grabbed stuff willy-nilly: avocados, cucumbers, oranges, onions, chicken breasts, ground beef, eggs, bacon, limes, beer and liquor (living with non-paleos this week), and plantains.
 (And I bought a little packet of cumin, just in case.)
 With no firm menu, we kinda thought with these base ingredients, we’d figure some stuff out.

 This morning, I decided plantains would make an excellent side for scrambled eggs, but I was too lazy to look up a recipe.
 I just kinda winged it, and it worked out great.
-So here’s my non-recipe for platanos maduros, Casa Muye Grande-style.
+So here’s my non-recipe for platanos maduros, Casa Muy Grande-style.

 Serves 2-4 | Prep 2 min. | Cook 10 min.

-1 tablespoon coconut oil or other cooking fat
+1 tablespoon coconut oil or ghee

-lots of salt
+plenty of salt

-pinch of ground cumin
+dash ground cumin

-1 fresh lime
+juice of 1 lime

 water, sugar, iodized salt, vegetable concentrate, molasses, spices (with mustard and celery), modified corn starch (thickener), acetic acid (acidulant), Potassium Chloride, chile pepper, hydrolyzed vegetable protein, sodium benzoate (0.09%) as preservative.
 Treated with ionizing energy.

-20 Responses to “Casa Muy Grande Plantains”
+29 Responses to “Casa Muy Grande Plantains”